palexand/palexand.github.io/personal.md

 - Undecidability of Monotonic Happiness - Best for an emo band I think.
-- The Technoelders - Probably neo-funk band.
+- The Technoelders - Probably a neo-funk band.
+Must have a Hammond B-3.
 Thanks to Joey Orr for this one.

 # Bio